Pork Tenderloin with Mango Sauce

 To what temperature should pork tenderloin be cooked?

-After letting the pork tenderloin rest for 3-5 minutes, the safe temperature for pork tenderloin is 145 degrees in the thickest part.
+After letting the pork tenderloin rest for 3 to 5 minutes, the safe temperature for pork tenderloin is 145 degrees in the thickest part.
 It will still be pink and very juicy.
 If pink pork bothers you, cook it to 155 degrees.
 There will be less pink but still be tender and juicy.

 Can I grill this Caribbean Pork Tenderloin?